esnho/spreading/README.md

 # spreading

-Experimenting with the vvvv's spread concept in Unity3D.
+Experimenting with the VVVV's spread concept in Unity3D.